Generic Name: belimumab (be LIM ue mab)

 Use the missed dose as soon as you remember, and then use your next injection 1 week later.
 You can either restart a weekly schedule based on the new injection day, or you can go back to your regular injection schedule.
 Do not use 2 injections on the same day to make up a missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid being near people who have colds, the flu, or other contagious illnesses.

-Do not receive a "live" vaccine while you are being treated with belimumab.
+Do not receive a "live" vaccine while using belimumab.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Belimumab side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Some people receiving a belimumab injection have had a reaction to the infusion (when the medicine is injected into the vein).
 Tell your caregiver right away if you feel anxious, nauseated, light-headed, itchy, or have trouble breathing, severe headache, or skin redness and swelling.